carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 - For Keras and Tensorflow, the minimum version is 2.2.4
 - For sklearn, the minimum version is 0.22.

+## Downloading the exercise python template file

+The aim for this workshop is to create a python script that you can used as a "base python program" that can be used for future projects.

+In an effort to not clutter the scripts developed in the workshop with episode exercise/challenge code, this workshop will use an exercises python script for all of the exercises completed throughout the workshop.

+This file can be downloaded from [exercises.py](episodes/scripts/exercises.py).

 ## Fallback option: cloud environment

 TODO